The Swamp (1921 film): Plot

-Mary (Love) and her son Buster (Lee) live in a single room in a tenement in the slums of the city, having been deserted by their husband and father, wealthy Spencer Wellington (Tucker).
-While selling newspapers, Buster meets Wang (Hayakawa), a vegetable peddler.
+Mary and her son Buster live in a single room in a tenement in the slums of the city, having been deserted by their husband and father, wealthy Spencer Wellington.
+While selling newspapers, Buster meets Wang, a vegetable peddler.
 Wang protects Buster from attack, and receives a black eye in the endeavor.
 When Mary becomes ill, Wang cares for her until she is well.
 When Mary and Buster are about to be evicted, Wang sells his horse and vegetable stand to help them out, and he and Buster team up and become fortune-tellers.

 Through Wang, Mary learns that her husband is planning to remarry.
-When Wang entertains at the wedding reception, he reveals Spencer's past, and Spencer's new fiance, society lady Norma Biddle (Wilson), ends the engagement.
-Mary obtains a divorce from Spencer, and marries the new rent collector Johnnie Rand (McCullough), who is a former sweetheart.
+When Wang entertains at the wedding reception, he reveals Spencer's past, and Spencer's new fiance, society lady Norma Biddle, ends the engagement.
+Mary obtains a divorce from Spencer, and marries the new rent collector Johnnie Rand, who is a former sweetheart.
 Wang is able to retrieve his horse, and he returns to his homeland, where he is reunited with his sweetheart.